 - Pouring boiling water inside, ensuring the jars are not cold so that they won't break.

-- Putting them in the dishwasher.
+- Then, put them in the dishwasher.

-If you have unexpectedly leave home, or simply didn't use your milk soon enough and want to prevent it from going off.
+If you have unexpectedly left home or didn't use your milk soon enough and want to prevent it from going off.

 - Post-Work Out Smoothie